github/docs/content/codespaces/developing-in-a-codespace/persisting-environment-variables-and-temporary-files.md

 There are three ways that you can set persistent custom environment variables for all codespaces that you create for a repository:

-* You can edit the `devcontainer.json` configuration file for the repository
+* You can edit the `devcontainer.json` configuration file for the repository.
-* You can use a custom Dockerfile
+* You can use a custom Dockerfile.
-* You can use development environment secrets
+* You can use development environment secrets.

 #### Edit the `devcontainer.json` configuration file for the repository